 What is a technology ecosystem?

 The term “technology ecosystem” can mean multiple things.
-If you Google it, you’ll probably come across a variety of definitions: it can describe a tech scene in a physical location, like London or San Francisco.
-Or, in the context of this article, a technology ecosystem is the collection of tech solutions that a certain company uses to run its business, and how these solutions connect with each other.
+If you Google it, you’ll probably come across a variety of definitions.
+The term can describe the tech scene in a physical location, like London or San Francisco.
+Or, in the context of this article, a technology ecosystem is the collection of tech solutions a company uses to run its business, and how these solutions connect with each other.
 This is the definition we’ll be working with here.

 For example, let’s say you run an online pet supplies store.
 You sell things like pet food, treats, toys, beds, accessories, cat litter, dog harnesses, etc. You likely need an ecommerce tool to run your business, as well as a payment gateway to process customer payments, an accounting tool to keep track of your business finances, an email marketing app to send out newsletters, a CRM tool as a database for your customer data … and the list goes on.
 These tools are all part of your company’s technology ecosystem.

 The first step is to curate the apps you already have.
-Identify blockages, disconnects and information silos that might be getting in the way of your current processes.
-Get rid of tools that aren’t working for you and replace them with more suitable apps.
-Software review websites like G2 Crowd and Capterra can help you with this, as they gather customer feedback on all the top business apps.
+Identify blockages, disconnects, and information silos that might be getting in the way of your current processes.
+Eliminate tools that aren’t working for you and replace them with more suitable apps.
+Software review websites like G2 Crowd and Capterra can help with this as they gather customer feedback on all the top business apps.

-Next, identify processes that could be improved by implementing a new app, and then find the best option for you according to your business size, industry and characteristics.
+Next, identify processes that could be improved by implementing a new app and find the best option for you.
+Take into consideration your business size, industry, and characteristics.
 Make sure your new apps can connect to your existing tools, either natively or through third-party integration software.

 Here are a few indicators that a particular tool or application will be able to scale with you as your company grows:

-There are testimonials or customer stories backing up scalability.
+- There are testimonials or customer stories that reference scalability.

 Circling back to the example above, let’s say you’ve chosen all the best apps to run your online pet supplies store, and you’re happy with the tools in your software ecosystem.
-A lot of these apps can already talk to each other natively via in-app integrations: it’s likely that your CRM offers an integration with Google Contacts, for example.
+A lot of these apps can already talk to each other natively via in-app integrations.
+For example, it’s likely that your CRM offers an integration with Google Contacts.